-In my second year or so of blogging, I did a recipe for stuffed bell peppers that everyone really seems to enjoy (link below).
-But it had been long time since I even made my own recipe, and because I need to come up with new ideas for this blog all the time, I thought it would be fun to do a stuffed pepper with a twist.
-This Clean Eating Mexican Stuffed Bell Peppers recipe was the result.
+In my second year or so of blogging, I created a recipe for stuffed bell peppers that everyone really seems to enjoy (link below).
+But it had been long time since I even made my own recipe, and because I need to come up with new ideas for this blog all the time, I thought it would be fun to make stuffed bell peppers with a twist.
+This recipe for Mexican stuffed peppers is the result.

 They went over huge in my house.
 Mini Chef has never been so eager to eat a bell pepper.
 I was truly impressed.
 I left the cheese off for myself, and this would even work for those eating grain free/paleo if you leave the corn out.
 This recipe is really quite flexible, so adjust any way you like!

 These wonderful healthy stuffed peppers have just enough Mexican flare to make dinner super delicious!
 Serve a half of one of these bad boys with a salad for a fabulously filling meal!

 - 3 large red bell peppers